 A winter break may not be the first thing to come to mind when you travel to Australia.
 However, Oz is an excellent destination for the winter season.
 Read on to find out why you should consider a winter holiday in Australia, along with some possible destinations.

 A winter holiday in Australia may sound like a bit of a crazy idea.

-This is because we’ve all been brainwashed to believe that an Australian summer is OMG, the best thing ever!
+The main problem is we’ve all been brainwashed to believe that an Australian summer is OMG, the best thing ever!
 In reality, summer is the worst time to visit Australia.

 On the contrary, winter in Australia is an opportunity to enjoy all the good that this season brings with it – bonfires, mulled wine, snow, ugg boots and trackie-daks (see translations here), misty mornings – I could go on and on.

-This is because winter temperatures in Australia, unlike other parts of the world, aren’t insane.
-Sure, it can get mighty cold, but not the type of cold that prevents you from doing things and enjoying the season to the fullest.
+The best bit is that winter temperatures in Australia, unlike other parts of the world, aren’t insane.
+Sure, it can get mighty cold, but not the type of cold that prevents you from being active and enjoying the season to the fullest.

 Plus, it’s the best time to travel in the country!
 Don’t believe me?
 WELL THEN.

-Here are a few reasons why winter holidays in Australia are actually quite lovely.
-I’ve also suggested a few places to go in Australia in winter, categorised by state or territory.
+Here are a few reasons why a winter holiday in Australia could be quite lovely.
+I’ve also suggested a few places to visit in Australia in the cooler months, categorised by state or territory.
 You can’t say I don’t spoil you.

 Comparatively speaking, it’s not THAT cold

 Contrary to popular belief, it does actually get cold in Australia.
 Temperatures will drop the further south or inland that you travel in the wintertime.